 Christine serves on several mediation panels, including the American Arbitration Association, FINRA Dispute Resolution, C.A.R.
 Real Estate Mediation, and the United States District Court for the Central District of California.
-She is also retained by the California Department of Fair Housing and Employment to mediate employment and housing complaints filed with the DFEH/EEOC.
+From 2013-2020, she also served as a retained mediator for the California Department of Fair Employment and Housing.

 As an ARBITRATOR, Christine is known for her sense of fairness, objectivity, and astute attention to detail.
 She is dedicated to preserving arbitration as a forum for genuine alternative dispute resolution, i.e., a streamlined, efficient, and economical process.
 In her role as arbitrator, she assists the parties and counsel to achieve meaningful reductions in cost and time by, among other things, setting firm time limits, prioritizing discovery and limiting depositions as appropriate, and resolving issues on short notice as they arise.

-Christine serves on multiple arbitration panels, including the American Arbitration Association, FINRA Dispute Resolution, National Futures Association, and National Arbitration and Mediation, Inc.
+Christine serves on multiple arbitration panels, including the American Arbitration Association, FINRA Dispute Resolution, and the International Institute for Conflict Prevention and Resolution.